ks22ss/LowLatencyMatchingEngine/README.md

 - **`OrderBookThroughputBench`** — JMH **throughput** of crossing limit-order submits on the in-process **`OrderBook`** (not Netty, not Disruptor, not Kafka).
 Use it to compare JVM flags or code changes on the same box.
 - **`OrderBookHdrLatencyBench`** — JMH **SampleTime** plus an **HdrHistogram** built from `System.nanoTime()` around each `submit` in the measured loop.
 A **manual warmup** in `@Setup` JITs the path before recording; **`@TearDown(Level.Trial)`** prints **`outputPercentileDistribution`** so you get tail behavior in one place.

 **Interpreting output:** JMH’s summary table (throughput ops/s or sample mean ns/op) is for regression-style A/B tests on _your_ hardware.
 The printed Hdr table is **per trial** (aggregated over measurement iterations for that benchmark).
-Absolute µs targets in the PRD are **not** guaranteed by these microbenchmarks—they isolate the matcher, not the full ingress/pipeline.
+Absolute µs targets stated above are **not** guaranteed by these microbenchmarks—they isolate the matcher, not the full ingress/pipeline.
 Raw text is also written to **`build/results/jmh/results.txt`**.

 ### Throughput and latency on your machine (Prometheus / Grafana)